 Curriculum and Activities

 The Wolfram High School Summer Camp is an intensive program and focuses on a variety of academic activities.
-Activities throughout the two-week camp will take place remotely, blending active learning with opportunities to socialize with other students.
+Activities throughout the two-week camp will blend active learning with opportunities to socialize with other students.

 Learning the Wolfram Language

 Before camp, you will be assigned several chapters of An Elementary Introduction to Wolfram Language to study so that you know the basics of the Wolfram Language before we begin.
 When camp starts, you will be guided through exercises, coding challenges and activities that will solidify your understanding before you begin your project.

 Throughout the camp, there will be lectures on a variety of topics, given by mentors from the Summer Camp and the Wolfram Summer School.
 In previous years, these topics have ranged from natural language processing and computational farming to computational poetry and machine learning with finance data.

 During camp, you will spend the most time working on your project.
 You will work independently, supported by your individual mentor and by your peers.

 Outside of your intense academic schedule, you will have the opportunity to engage in social events, including video game tournaments, special interest discussions, trivia hour and livecoding challenges.

 Over the course of the Summer Camp, you will engage in plenty of hands-on activities.
 From solving puzzles using algorithms to finding solutions to the six degrees of Kevin Bacon problem, you will stretch your coding and computational thinking muscles.